Ewelti/EuroAquaticMacroInverts/README.md

 ## R folder

-### Analyses:
+####Initial_Biodiversity_FuncTrait_and_climate_calcs folder

-Initial_Biodiversity_FuncTrait_and_climate_calcs folder - contains scripts to calculate taxonomic and functional trait metrics for each site year and calculate temperature and precipitation trends
+contains scripts to calculate taxonomic and functional trait metrics for each site year and calculate temperature and precipitation trends

-stan_models folder - contains scripts of all stan models used in analyses
+stan_models folder -
+contains scripts of all stan models used in analyses

-trend_metaAnalysis folder - contains the following scripts:
+trend_metaAnalysis folder -
+contains the following scripts:
 HPC_macroinverts_stanmodels: models to calculate trends for each biodiversity metric and each of the 1816 sites
-HPC_Meta_analysis: Meta-analysis models to get overall trend for each metric (Trend ~ 1 + (1|study_ID) + (1|Country)
+HPC_Meta_analysis: Meta-analysis models to synthesize the site-level data using the output of the previous step and get overall trend for each metric (Trend ~ 1 + (1|study_ID) + (1|Country)
 HPC_modelchecking: examining meta-analysis model fit parameters and calculating probability increasing/decreasing for each biodiversity metric

-MovingWindow folder - contains the following scripts:
+MovingWindow folder -
+contains the following scripts:
 HPC_MovingWindow_sites: models to calculate trends for each site within each window and biodiversity metric in moving window analysis
 HPC_Meta_analysis_movingwindow: models to calculate overall estimates of trends within each window and biodiverisity metric
 MetaMeta_movingwindowEsts_Yr: models to calculate overall linear year effects on biodiversity trajectories in moving window analyses

-Driver folder - contains the following scripts:
+Driver folder -
+contains the following scripts:
-HPC_Meta_analysis_drivers: models to caluculate driver effects on biodiversity metrics
+HPC_Meta_analysis_drivers: models to caluculate driver effects on biodiversity metrics using site-level data
 Modelchecking_Drivers_horseshoePriors: examining driver model fit parameters

 Sensitivity folder - contains scripts for sensitivity checking models including effects of trends within countries (Country_effects), high threshold moving window analysis (HTMW), using a one stage model rather than the two stage meta-analysis model for trend estimates (OneStage_models), effects of taxonomic resolution for the moving window analysis and claculating the proportion of pos/neg trends/ window (checking_MovingWindow_parameters), effects of taxonomic resolution and seasonality on trend estimates (HPC_Sensitivity_analysis), and examing driver model outputs for sites with taxa IDed to species level only (Modelchecking_Drivers_sppLevel_horseshoe)

-HPC_combine_site_trends script: code to concatenate outputs for many analyses including biodiverity trends, meta-analysis, moving window analysis, driver analysis, and sensitivity analyses
+HPC_combine_site_trends script: concatenates outputs for many analyses including biodiverity trends, meta-analysis, moving window analysis, driver analysis, and sensitivity analyses

-### HPC analysis:

-Scripts for the analysis based on the HPC to be run as follows:

-R/HPC_macroinverts_site_trends.R - calculates trends at the site-level (run on HPC)

-R/HPC_combine_site_trends.R - aggregates the site-level data from the previous step (run locally)

-R/HPC_Meta-analysis.R - synthesis the site-level data using the output of the previous step (run on HPC)

-R/HPC_modelchecking.R - examination of the meta-analysis files of the previous step (run locally)

-R/HPC-Meta-analysis_drivers.R - fit driver models to the site-level data (run on HPC)

 ## plots folder